ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 states that at each recursive call of `merge` the _sum of the lengths_ of its arguments will decrease.

+When using a reflected function instead of a measure (like `llen` above) in a metric, the reflected function is not automatically applied to the subterms of a pattern-matched argument, possibly making the termination check fail.
+In this case you can use a [_lemma_ to manually inject the reflected function's value on the subterms](#for-termination) into the constraint environment.
+[Measures](#specifying-measures) lack this problem because their definition is automatically unfolded on each subterm after a pattern match, making those values immediately available in the constraint environment.

 ### Lexicographic Termination Metrics

 Some functions do not decrease on a single argument, but rather a